 Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
 Examples include assumptions about future employment, mortality, and future salary increases.
-Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
+Actuarial assumptions and methods used during the annual valuation process are subject to periodic revision, typically with an experience study, as actual results over an extended period of time are compared with past expectations, and new estimates are made about the future.
 South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-The last experience study was performed on data through June 30, 2010, and the next experience study, performed on data through June 30, 2015, is currently underway.
+An experience report on the Systems was most recently issued as of July 1, 2015.

-The most recent annual actuarial valuation reports adopted by the PEBA Board are as of July 1, 2014.
-The net pension liability of each defined benefit pension plan was therefore determined by the consulting actuary, Gabriel, Roeder, Smith and Company ("GRS"), based on the July 1, 2014, actuarial valuations, using membership data as of July 1, 2014, projected forward to the end of the fiscal year, and financial information of the pension trust funds as of June 30, 2015, using generally accepted actuarial principles.
+The June 30, 2016, total pension liability, net pension liability, and sensitivity information were determined by the System's consulting actuary, Gabriel, Roeder, Smith and Company (GRS) and are based on the July 1, 2015, actuarial valuations, as adopted by the PEBA Board and SFAA, which utilized membership data as of July 1, 2015.
+The total pension liability was rolled-forward from the valuation date to the System's fiscal year ended June 30, 2016, using generally accepted actuarial principles.
 Information included in the following schedules is based on the certification provided by GRS.

-The following provides a summary of the actuarial assumptions and methods used in the July 1, 2014, valuations for SCRS.
+The following provides a summary of the actuarial assumptions and methods used in the July 1, 2015, valuations for SCRS.